gaultier/blog/index.md

 - Vim/Neovim.
 Another timeless, minimal, fast program that's great for code and prose alike and that respects your computer by requiring very minimal resources.
 This blog was entirely written inside Neovim!
 - ZFS.
 The last filesystem you'll need.
 Reliable and is built on the right concepts.
 It feels like Git for the filesystem.
 - Wine/Proton.
 What a technical feat, and a massive reverse engineering effort, to make Windows applications work on Linux without the application even noticing.
 - Rust.
 Because it catches all my mistakes at compile time and I wish all compilers would too.
-Although its complexity is a beast.
+Although its complexity is a beast and compile times will make you cry.
 - Zig the toolchain.
 Because straightforward cross-compiling should be what everyone does on a daily basis without having to setup Docker/VMs/a complicated CI.
+- Make: This swiss-army knife somehow finds itself in nearly every project of mine.

 ## Portfolio